Cellist Yo-Yo Ma Gave a Performance at the U.S.-Mexico Border to Deliver a Unifying Message

 On Saturday, that journey brought Ma to the US-Mexico border.

-Ma’s performance was a message about unity, which he explained in an address to the crowd.
-“I’ve lived my life at the borders between cultures, between disciplines, between musics, between generations,” he said.
+“I’ve lived my life at the borders between cultures, between disciplines, between musics, between generations,” Ma said to his audience, in a message about unity.

 “A country is not a hotel, and it’s not full,” Ma said, referencing recent comments President Trump has made on border security, in which the President declared America to be “full.”